lando/mailpit/docs/development.md

 Verification commands
 ---------------------

+# Should be able to send mail
+lando php /app/mail.php

-# Should be able to connect to all mariadb relationships
+# Should be able to see mail in the UI
-lando mariadb main -e "show tables;"
+lando exec mailpit -- curl localhost:8025/api/v1/messages

 Destroy tests
 -------------